This is the Ultimate Guide to Low-Carb Sweeteners. You'll learn which ones to use, and which ones to avoid.

 If you choose to use them because you aren't comfortable using sweeteners such as stevia or erythritol, just be aware they will raise your blood sugar, weight loss may stall and they may trigger your sweet cravings again.

-Unfortunately maltitol has a high GI, it will spike blood sugars and may cause stomach upsets.
-It is commonly used in many low carb processed foods, especially low carbs bars.
+Unfortunately, maltitol has a high GI, which will spike blood sugars and may cause stomach upsets.
+It is commonly used in many low-carb and keto processed snacks, especially low carbs bars.

-If you have to search through a list on ingredients to find it, that's another clue to leave it on the supermarket shelf.
-I cannot begin to tell you how many undesirables are lurking in these low carb bars.
+If you have to search through a list of ingredients to find it, that's another clue to leave it on the supermarket shelf.
+I cannot begin to tell you how many undesirables are lurking in these low-carb bars.

-Unfortunately agave syrup is 70-90% fructose which is similar to high fructose corn syrup.
-Fructose is to be avoided because it is metabolised in the liver and causes non alcoholic fatty liver disease.
+Unfortunately, agave syrup is 70-90% fructose which is similar to high fructose corn syrup.
+Fructose is to be avoided because it is metabolized in the liver and causes non-alcoholic fatty liver disease.

 Agave is basically HFCS in disguise.
-So many recipes and health gurus still use agave in the misbelief it is a health food.
+So many recipes and health gurus still use agave in the misbelief it is healthy food.